Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

 # Introduction
 Thank you for taking a look at open-space-game.
 With the help of potential contributors, like you, we hope to make this one of the best SIM-RTS-RPG-FPS (hew!) games out there.

-We hope that the following document will help you to better understand how to find something to do, how to go about doing that thing and then how to share that with the rest of the community.
+The following document was put together to help you to better understand how to find something to do, how to go about doing that thing and then how to share that with the rest of the community.
 We understand that it's very frustrating having a desire to help out but not knowing where to start or, you know where to start, but lack the detailed instructions for doing something you already know you want to do.

 Things always go better when you have someone you can ask questions of, and here its no different.
 One of the best ways to determine how you might want to contribute is to understand where the project is and the direction its headed.

-## How to Get Help<a id="how-to-get-help"></a>
+## How to Get Information<a id="how-to-get-information"></a>
 * Documentation - There is documentation for most aspects of the game, choose those that most closely match your needs
     * [Project](https://github.com/Enterlucent/open-space-game/wiki/)
     * [Studio](https://github.com/Enterlucent/open-space-game-studio/wiki/)